 Choosing Colours Kitchen dining room renovation

-Whilst I enjoy cooking, I’ve learned over the years that I enjoy a tidy kitchen more and so after fighting to keep the gas rings clean in our previous flat, I knew I wanted something sleeker here so we bought and induction hob which I can just wipe over as Im cleaning the rest of the worktops.
-Originally we bought a really cheap one in the sale from B&Q but it blew up, so we invested a little more in the one we have now and its been really reliable.
+Whilst I enjoy cooking, I’ve learned over the years that I enjoy a tidy kitchen more.
+So after fighting to keep the gas rings clean in our previous flat, I knew I wanted something sleeker here.
+We bought and induction hob which I can just wipe over as I’m cleaning the rest of the worktops.
+Originally we bought a really cheap one in the sale from B&Q but it blew up.
+So we invested a little more in the one we have now and its been really reliable.

 Because there are quite a lot of things going on in the dining room, I wanted to keep the tiling simple so we chose a metro tiole from Topps Tiles with a bevelled edge and teamed it with a light grey grout.

-I’m not a huge fan of eye level cupboards as I much prefer an open shelf to make it interesting, but because we needed to box in the boiler along the back wall, we opted for eye level cupboards either side of the extractor fan with a space for shelving and nick naks next to the sink.
-Im so happy we done this as I think the space allows more light to come in from the window making the whole kitchen brighter.
+I’m not a huge fan of eye level cupboards to be honest.
+I much prefer an open shelf to make it interesting.
+But because we needed to box in the boiler along the back wall, we opted for eye level cupboards either side of the extractor fan.
+We left a space for shelving and nick naks next to the sink.
+I’m so happy we have done this.
+I think the space allows more light to come in from the window making the whole kitchen brighter.

 Finishing Touches Kitchen dining room renovation

-As much as I love monochrome I also love pops of colour – mainly pink and so I decided to go all out with the stools and found these metal tolix ones on line which I love!
-They are a little higher than I gave them credit for and when they first arrived I kept pestering Stu to saw the bottoms off them, but now we’ve had them a while I’m kind of used to them.
+As much as I love monochrome I also love pops of colour – mainly pink.
+So I decided to go all out with the stools and found these metal tolix ones on line which I love!
+They are a little higher than I gave them credit for and when they first arrived I kept pestering Stu to saw the bottoms off them.
+But now we’ve had them a while I’m kind of used to them.
 A really nice finishing touch to our kitchen dining room renovation I think.

 The cast iron fire place is one of my favourite features in this kitchen.
-I know its not in-keeping with the age of the house, but who says you need to follow a rule book.
-We sourced this one and another from local dealer in West Sussex and I couldn’t be happier with them.
-I love how the black fire works with the blue wall and it makes it feel really cosy, particularly in the winter.
+I know its not in-keeping with the age of the house.
+But who says you need to follow a rule book.
+We sourced this one and another from local dealer in West Sussex.
+Honestly I couldn’t be happier with them!
+I love how the black fire works with the blue wall.
+It makes it feel really cosy, particularly in the winter.

-The shelving unit is from Very and I find it very useful for displaying my nick naks and continuing the little pops of pink around the room.
-Eventually i’d like to add a big neon sign in this corner but that will have to wait until we’ve finished other rooms in the house.
-Finally the art on gallery wall is from a range of places, but I have wrote a whole post covering that in more detail here.
+The shelving unit is from Very.
+I find it very useful for displaying my nick naks and continuing the little pops of pink around the room.
+Eventually I’d like to add a big neon sign in this corner.
+But that will have to wait until we’ve finished other rooms in the house.
+Finally the art on gallery wall is from a range of places.
+But I have wrote a whole post covering that in more detail here.

-Ive made a list below if all the products we’ve used and where they are from.
+I’ve made a list below if all the products we’ve used and where they are from.
 If I missed anything just drop me an email or message on Instagram.
 I hope you’ve enjoyed this kitchen dining room renovation post!

 Kitchen – DIY Kitchens